Rocket launcher: Rocket pod

 A rocket pod is a launcher that contains several unguided rockets held in individual tubes, designed to be used by attack aircraft or attack helicopters for close air support.
 In many cases, rocket pods are streamlined to reduce aerodynamic drag.
 The first pods were developed immediately after World War II, as an improvement over the previous arrangement of firing rockets from rails, racks or tubes fixed under the wings of aircraft.
 Early examples of pod-launched rockets were the US Folding-Fin Aerial Rocket and the French SNEB.

 Large scale

 Larger-scale devices which serve to launch rockets include the multiple rocket launcher, a type of unguided rocket artillery system.

+Tactics and uses

+A rocket launcher may be used for multiple purposes depending on what warhead is on the rocket to be launched.

+Anti-tank

+The ancestral role of early modern rocket launchers is to destroy tanks.
+The warheads for destroying armor include high-explosive anti-tank (HEAT) warheads.
+Examples include the bazooka and the RPG-7 (if using a rocket designed to destroy tank armour, see the armoured fighting vehicle section of the vehicle armour article).

+Anti-personnel

+Rocket launchers may also be used to target personnel.
+For example, the RPG-7V1, a variant of the RPG-7, can be loaded with a rocket with a OG-7M, a fragmentation warhead, or a rocket containing a thermobaric TBG-7V, along with the armour pierceing wahead-containing rockets compatible with this variant.